Credit, acknowledgment & thanks

 I wanted a simple place where I could quickly and anonymously post and retrieve data.
 No user credentials, no frills.
 Just one input field between me and my data.
 That is the site you are currently on.

-I was inspired by a website called Dispostable, which I have long been a patron of.
-It allows you to access any email inbox at the dispostable.com domain—perfect as a substitute for giving a questionable site your real email.
+I was inspired by a website called Dispostable, which is no longer available, I'm sorry to say.
+It allowed you to access any email inbox at the dispostable.com domain—perfect as a substitute for giving a questionable site your real email.